DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 			- name: nginx
 			  image: nginx
 ```
+> Is the ReplicaSet pointless if you just have 1 replica??
+> Not at all...
+ReplicationController ensures that 1 replica is always running.
+So if your Pod goes down, the ReplicationContoller brings it up automatically.

 #### How exactly is a `ReplicaSet` Different from a `Deployement` ?
 They seem the same...